 The Teen with Autism Spectrum Disorder Most experts do a great job of presenting the problems children with Autism Spectrum Disorder face during their adolescent years.
 Unfortunately, they offer few solutions.
 This two-part article presents problems teens face (Part 1) and gives suggestions that have worked for parents of teens with ASD (Part 2).
 Click here for Part 1 –...[ read more ]

-How to Advocate for Your Child with Autism
+How to Advocate for Your Child with Asperger’s

-By Meghan Vivo Children with special needs like autism and Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public schools.
+By Meghan Vivo Children with special needs like Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public schools.
 Unfortunately, it often ends up being the parents’ responsibility to advocate and recognize if a school is under-serving their child.
-In extreme conditions, this may mean suing their school district to get their child’s...[ read more ]
+In extreme conditions, this may mean suing their school district to get their child’s needs met....[ read more ]

 Working with Sensory Integration Disorders